 Data entry is dull, friend.
 You’re not going to put your best people on it, but you shouldn’t trust the interns with sensitive information either.
-Opt for a middle ground: a trusted data entry partner with the chops to effectively, efficiently, and accurately process your numbers.
+Opt for a middle ground: Outsourcing your data entry.
+Services like Data entry Outsourced allow you to work with data entry professionals with the chops to effectively, efficiently, and accurately process your numbers.

 5. Customer Service

 Time was, even the smallest companies had to handle their customer contact needs in-house — or outsource to sketchy third-party call centers in faraway lands.
 Today, you don’t have to settle.
 Affordable, U.S.-based customer service is well within reach.

 Stick to What You Know, and Do It Well

 As the (not so) old saying goes, “you do you.”
 Why stretch yourself thin to chase non-core processes and practices when you’ve got plenty going on in your wheelhouse?